Call for Proposals 2026

 Zimin Institute for Engineering Solutions Advancing Better Lives

 The Zimin Institute at Tel Aviv University (ZI-TAU) supports translational and applied research with the potential to create measurable real-world impact.
 It operates through the generous donation of the Zimin Foundation.
 Since 2018, ZI-TAU has supported over 30 projects, creating real-world impact through the creation of new ventures and other means.
-We are now announcing the seventh round of the call for proposals.
+Check our website in February 2027 for the announcement of our eighth round of call for proposals.

 Scope of Research: